 In the case of our email verifier, if a customer does not feel well treated by our team, they have two inevitable options: to choose a competitor and / or to spread negative information about the company whose representatives have inappropriately served him.

 Any technical knowledge can be learned, while the psychological skills of communicating successfully are rather innate, being more difficult to assimilate.

-How do you handle a difficult situation that annoys both the customer and you?
+How do you handle a difficult situation that frustrates both the customer and you?

 You can handle a difficult situation by properly communicating with the client and being professional.
 For the customer to feel satisfied, I try to offer them more than they asked for.

 I carefully observe their situation and show them that I care about the way they feel.
 This way I try to obtain information and think about solutions while doing that.

 An email verifier may seem hard to understand.
 Being patient and explaining everything in detail is also very helpful when encountering a difficult situation.